Understanding Earth Processes: Internal and External Forces that Shape our Planet

 Internal Forces: Tectonic Plates

 The movement of tectonic plates also contributes to the Earth's internal processes, such as the formation of magma chambers and the release of volcanic gases.
-This can lead to volcanic activity, which can have a significant impact on the surrounding landscape and global climate patterns.
-For example, the eruption of Mount Pinatubo in 1991 caused widespread destruction and had a significant impact on global climate patterns for several years.
+Volcanic activity can significantly impact the surrounding landscape and global climate patterns.
+For example, the eruption of Mount Pinatubo in 1991 caused widespread destruction and significantly impacted global climate patterns for several years.

 External Forces: Erosion

-Erosion can have a significant impact on the Earth's surface, shaping features such as canyons, valleys, and coastlines.
+Erosion can significantly impact the Earth's surface, shaping features such as canyons, valleys, and coastlines.
 The Grand Canyon, for example, was formed over millions of years by the erosive force of the Colorado River.

 Volcanoes